Vaguery/Nudge/readme.md

     gem install nudge

 As of this writing, the `nudge` gem can be used as a library in your Ruby programs.
-S Real Soon Now, it'll be part of a more interesting gem…
+So Real Soon Now, it'll be part of a more interesting gem…

 ### A test run